 Iridium's score of 30 is higher than 83% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, Iridium reported total carbon emissions of approximately 2,491,000 kg CO2e, comprising 183,000 kg CO2e from Scope 1, 6,091,000 kg CO2e from Scope 2, and 2,417,000 kg CO2e from Scope 3 emissions.
-This reflects a commitment to transparency in their emissions reporting, with data disclosed across all three scopes.
-In 2022, Iridium's emissions were about 2,479,000 kg CO2e, with Scope 1 emissions at 223,000 kg CO2e, Scope 2 emissions at 5,824,000 kg CO2e, and Scope 3 emissions at 1,341,000 kg CO2e.
-The company has shown a slight reduction in Scope 1 emissions over the years, from 231,000 kg CO2e in 2019 to 183,000 kg CO2e in 2023.
-Despite these figures, Iridium has not set specific reduction targets or initiatives as part of their climate commitments, indicating a potential area for future development in their sustainability strategy.
-The company continues to operate within the context of a growing emphasis on corporate responsibility and climate action in the telecommunications industry.
+In 2023, Iridium reported total carbon emissions of approximately 2,410,000 kg CO2e, comprising 183,000 kg CO2e from Scope 1, 6,091,000 kg CO2e from Scope 2, and 2,417,000 kg CO2e from Scope 3 emissions.
+This reflects a continued commitment to transparency in their emissions reporting, with data disclosed across all three scopes.
+In 2022, Iridium's emissions were about 2,900,000 kg CO2e, with 223,000 kg CO2e from Scope 1, 5,824,000 kg CO2e from Scope 2, and 1,341,000 kg CO2e from Scope 3.
+The company has shown a gradual reduction in Scope 1 and 2 emissions over the years, with a notable decrease from 8,762,000 kg CO2e in 2019 to 6,091,000 kg CO2e in 2023.
+Despite these reductions, Iridium has not set specific reduction targets or climate pledges, indicating a potential area for future commitment.
+The company continues to focus on improving its sustainability practices and reducing its carbon footprint in alignment with industry standards.

 Access structured emissions data, company-specific emission factors, and source documents